Deflorio History, Family Crest & Coats of Arms

 The surname Deflorio was first found in as early as 1313 when the Florio family received the feudal territories of Persano and Sandionisio.

-Important Dates for the Deflorio family
+Early History of the Deflorio family

 This web page shows only a small excerpt of our Deflorio research.
 More information is included under the topic Early Deflorio History in all our PDF Extended History products and printed products wherever possible.